muthunagarajan1/encryptDecrypt/README.md

 ---

 **Remember**: With great encryption comes great responsibility.
 Keep your passwords safe and backed up through secure means.
+Always double-check before shredding files, as this action is irreversible.